 The complete schematics of this Battery Charger Circuit are shown below:

-The main objective of our charger is to control the voltage and current for the battery so that it can be charged in the best possible way.
+The main objective of our 12V power supply circuit is to control the voltage and current for the battery so that it can be charged in the best possible way.
 For this purpose we have used two LM317 ICs, one is used to control the voltage and the other is used to limit the current.
 Here, in our circuit the IC U1 is used to control the current and the IC U3 is used to control the voltage.
 I would strongly recommend you to read the datasheet of LM317 and understand it, so that it comes in handy while trying similar projects since LM317 is a most used Variable regulator.

 Voltage Regulator Circuit: